 For the vast majority of cases, eating of stool is a behavior or habit– albeit a frustrating one to change.
 It is thought to have evolved from when dogs were wild and lived in dens that needed to be kept clean, tidy and free of parasites.
 Stool eating is more common in dogs that are kept with other dogs.

-Dogs usually eat stools that are less than two days old- some people think this lends further weight to the theory that dogs eat poop to reduce the risk of parasites, as many parasites are not ‘ready’ to infect new dogs until they’ve spent a couple of days to weeks outside the body.
+Dogs usually eat stools that are less than two days old.
+Some people think this lends further weight to the theory that dogs eat poop to reduce the risk of parasites.
+Many parasites are not ‘ready’ to infect new dogs until they’ve spent a couple of days to weeks outside the body.
 Getting rid of the stool while fresh may have been a way to reduce the parasite burden in the den.

 It’s not uncommon for puppies to eat stool when young, and exploring the world.
-This should be discouraged at first sign to ensure it doesn’t become a problem.
-It may be particularly prevalent in dogs that have been incorrectly housetrained (i.e those that have been told off for defecating indoors, or had their noses rubbed in their poop)- possibly because these dogs associate the feces with being told off and want to get rid of the evidence.
+This should be discouraged at the first sign to ensure it doesn’t become a problem.
+It may be particularly prevalent in dogs that have been incorrectly housetrained.
+It may be particularly common for those that have been told off for defecating indoors or had their noses rubbed in their poop.
+It’s possible these dogs associate the feces with being told off and want to get rid of the evidence.

 Is Coprophagy Ever Normal?